 These glass houses are becoming cool again – so long as they are actually made of glass.
 Conservatories built on the cheap with uPVC can actually deter buyers, and can feel very dated.

 Remember that gardens also add significant value, so strike a balance between adding the extra room and minimising outdoor space.
 The idea is to have a conservatory or orangery which acts as a segue between indoors and outdoors.

 Constructed to a good standard, you can expect a conservatory to add around 5% to the value of the property.

 The Glass Vs Plastic Debate

 It’s not much of a debate anymore, the facts speak for themselves:

 All white plastic, including frames and roof panels: The cheapest option and the least desirable

-Timber or aluminium frame with glass panels – very desirable and will certainly add value to the property
+Timber or aluminium frame with glass panels: Very desirable and will certainly add value to the property but costs the most

 The roof panels are the key area, even with a plastic frame, the conservatory will look much more desirable with glass panels.